firefly-iii/docs/docs/docs/firefly-iii/faq/self-hosted.md

 ## I want to use SQLite?

-There is not much to it.
-However, be warned.
-SQLite support is best-effort and it's not an efficient database driver for Firefly III.
-I strongly advice against it.
-Having said that:

 Open your `.env` file and find the lines that begin with `DB_`.
 These define your database connection.
 Leave `DB_CONNECTION` and set it to `sqlite`.
 Delete the rest.

 ```text
 DB_CONNECTION=sqlite
 ```

-Then, in order to install the database, make sure the file `/storage/database/database.sqlite` exists.
+In order to install the database, make sure the file `/storage/database/database.sqlite` exists.
 When it does not exist, you can use this command on Linux to create it:

 ```text
 touch ./storage/database/database.sqlite